eilw/sentiment-analysis/README.md

 #####How does it work?

-When you submit a search, our app scrapes relevant social media data (Twitter) and passes it through a custom sentiment algorithm.
+When you submit a search, our app pulls in relevant social media data (Twitter) and passes it through a custom sentiment algorithm.

-The algorithm uses a massive library of positive and negative words, compiled by <a href="https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon">Liu and Hu</a>.
+The algorithm uses a library of positive and negative words, compiled by <a href="https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon">Liu and Hu</a>.
 We addressed important edge cases such as sentiment negation (e.g. "not good") - full list <a href="https://github.com/rufusraghunath/crowdsource-due-diligence/blob/development/edge_cases.md">here</a>.

 #####Technologies used